eliasalbisser/exportypst/README.md

 Instead of using git to commit all of your files, including attachments or books you need for your studies, upload them onto a remote server.

-Use the `sync.sh` script to do that.
+Use `./exportypst.sh push files` to do that.

-> Follow the same steps as for the `upload_exports.sh` file.
+> Follow the same steps as you did to upload exported files

-`sync.sh` uses rsync and first fetches any updated files from the remote and then uploads all relevant files to said remote
+*If you use multiple computers to take notes*, download from the remote with Use `./exportypst.sh pull files` to do that.

 ### I use windows, what now?